Skip to main content

 41580

-Delivery Options Online
+Delivery Options Classroom

 Gain an introduction to fundamental concepts in biology, including cell structure and function; prokaryotes; eukaryotes; metabolism; molecular and organismal genetics; classification; and animal development, form and function.
 Designed for biology majors and premedical and prehealth students, this course is also appropriate for returning students interested in a refresher biology class and professionals in other disciplines considering a career change to the biological sciences.
 This course is associated with General Biology Laboratory I MCELLBI X15.1A.
 Lectures and laboratory courses do not need to be taken concurrently.